 2.6.
-Attendance and engagement
+Attendance and Engagement

 Students are supported to achieve their qualification in accordance with the Student Development Policy.
 UCSD implements a proactive approach to supporting students' persistence in their studies, and considers lower attendance and achievement to be indicative of disengagement.
-UCSD recognises the importance of attendance and expects students to have, at a minimum, 85% attendance to their programme commitments.
-Appendix 6 outlines the flow chart the University Centre will use to monitor your engagement with learning.
+UCSD recognises the importance of attendance and engagement, and expects students at a minimum to attend, 85% of all teaching-related activities necessary for their studies in addition to undertaking all assessments and attend meetings and other activities required by the course of study.
+This includes tutorial sessions led by a personal tutor.